GarrettAlbright/wptrans/README.txt

 people, group and corporate names, like "Michael Jackson," "Democratic Party of Japan" and "McDonald's," WPTrans can work well.

-The ultimate goal is to get WPTrans to a state where it could be in good conscience submitted to the App Store (as a free app), while developing my iOS skills along the way.

 About the Developer:
-Garrett Albright is an American living in Japan with his Chinese fiancée.
+Garrett Albright is an American living in Japan with his Chinese wife.